KaileyLiou/Jekyll-Theme/notes/note3.md

 # Note 3

-Learn how to make an app and use React.js.
+Learn how to make an app and use Xcode